netallyopensource/EtherScopenXG/README.md

-# EtherScopenXG
+# EtherScope nXG Open Source

-This repository contaings the open source software used int he EtherScope nXG
+This repository contains the open source software used in the EtherScope nXG